ritikk7/CourseGPT/README.md

     - As a student user, I want to be able to ask questions and receive answers for at least one supported course so that I can understand the course content better.
+    - ⚠️NOTE ⚠️ Trained on ALL CPSC 455 website data, not slides or MERN documentation.
+We felt that, although possible, it would not be a valuable use of our time to train CourseGPT on all MERN related documentation, as ChatGPT can easily provide this.
+        - CourseGPT is relatively more useful for course logistics, as well as course-specific content, rather than generally available information.
+For example, courses that have adapted slides, textbooks, or other highly tailored course material.
+        - CPSC 455 is unique, as there are no bounds on our application of MERN or other technologies - all of which we can find help for online or from ChatGPT.
+This is why we only trained it on website data.
 3. **Chat history (view)** ✅
     - As a student user, I want to be able to view my past chatIds so that I can review the information that I've learned.